-Whenever we purchase beef or pork from a local farmer, we ask for the fat, too, so that we can render lard or tallow.
+Whenever we purchase grass-fed beef or pastured pork from a local farmer, we ask for the fat, too, so that we can render lard or tallow.
 It’s a great way to save money since the rendered fat can be used in cooking, soap making, and skin care.

 Grind or Cut Your Fat Before Rendering